 Without further ado, let’s get started with Chapter 7 bankruptcy.

 Chapter 7 bankruptcy is the most common consumer bankruptcy in the United States.
 People appreciate the simplicity of Chapter 7 bankruptcy, the cost of the Chapter 7 bankruptcy, and the speed of debt relief.
 For example, in New Baltimore, you could get debt relief in about 120 days with a Chapter 7 bankruptcy.

-One of the challenges of Chapter 7 bankruptcy in New Baltimore is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in New Baltimore is that you have to qualify.
 In order to qualify in New Baltimore, you often have to pass the Virginia bankruptcy means test.
 You can estimate that qualification below in New Baltimore.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Virginia.
 It considers the average family size and income.